kermitt2/delft/Readme.md

 DeLFT comes with pre-trained models with the [Ontonotes 5.0 CoNLL-2012 NER dataset](http://cemantix.org/data/ontonotes.html).
 As dataset-type identifier, use `conll2012`.
 All the options valid for CoNLL-2003 NER dataset are usable for this dataset.

 With the default BidLSTM-CRF architecture, FastText embeddings and without any parameter tuning, f1 score of the provided model is __87.01__ (best run over 10 trainings, __86.65__ averaged over these 10 trainings) when trained with the train set strictly.
 When trained with validation set and Glove embeddings, f1 score of the provided model is __86.55__.
+With ELMo, the available model f1 score is __88.24__.

 For re-training, the assembled Ontonotes datasets following CoNLL-2012 must be available and converted into IOB2 tagging scheme, see [here](https://github.com/kermitt2/delft/tree/master/utilities) for more details.
 To train and evaluate following the traditional approach (training with the train set without validation set, and evaluating on test set), use: